AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 <!-- markdownlint-enable MD034 -->

+>[!BEGINSHADEBOX]

+*This article documents the Experimentation panel in **Customer Journey Analytics**.
+See [Analytics for Target panel](https://experienceleague.adobe.com/en/docs/analytics/analyze/analysis-workspace/panels/a4t-panel) for information on how to analyze Adobe Target activities and experiences in **Adobe Analytics**.*

+>[!ENDSHADEBOX]

 The **[!UICONTROL Experimentation]** panel lets analysts compare different user experiences, marketing, or messaging variations to determine which is best at driving a specific outcome.
 You can evaluate the lift and confidence of any A/B experiment from any experimentation platform: online, offline, from Adobe solutions like Target or Journey Optimizer, and even BYO (bring-your-own) data.